Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 ========== Creating an executable ==========

-*IF* you want to create the standalone cardiac chaste executable:
+*IF* you want to create the standalone cardiac Chaste executable:

-The following commands should generate static and dynamic chaste libraries.

-scons compile_only=1 chaste_libs=1 static=0 build=GccOpt exe=1 apps
+The following command should generates Chaste executable: scons compile_only=1 chaste_libs=1 static=0 build=GccOpt exe=1 apps

-scons compile_only=1 chaste_libs=1 static=1 build=GccOpt exe=1 apps
+(The distributed stand-alone executable uses "static=1", but it requires a making sure that all the dependencies are available as static libraries.)

-The executable Chaste or Chaste.o can be found in the apps/src folder.
+The executable Chaste can be found in the apps/src folder.

 In order to run a simulation edit the ChasteParameters.xml file according to your needs and, from the chaste directory, type